jacobbieker/MIPS-In-C/README_week2pipelining.txt

 - We added 5 structs to take in account for when a stage completes and needs to write to the next cycle but the next cycle is still running.
 We called these the intermediary structs.

+- Jacob made a Makefile to help with compliling our program (there is an extra piece that needs to be added for the pthreading [-lpthread]).
+The Makefile is also set up to run all of the tests so we don't have to iterate through each one.

 - (HAAAZZZZARRRRDS)